Quick Answer: SRE Observability Roadmap

 | Service-level indicator | What signal measures that journey? | Availability, latency percentile, error rate, freshness, durability, or queue delay |

 Observability depends on correlated telemetry.
 Metrics show system shape and trends.
-Logs explain specific events.
+Logs explain events.
 Traces connect user actions across services.
-A roadmap should define the minimum useful telemetry for priority services before trying to cover every component.
+Events and deployment markers explain what changed.
+A roadmap should define the minimum useful telemetry for priority journeys before trying to cover every component.

-- Logs: structured events with consistent request IDs, user-safe context, error classes, version markers, and privacy controls.
+- Logs: structured events with request IDs, user-safe context, error classes, version markers, and privacy controls.

 - Traces: cross-service transaction paths that reveal slow dependencies, retries, timeouts, and failure propagation.